All Episodes

 And this guy's come up with white wine.

-I just it's just in the stack.
+It's just in the stack.

-Seven things the middle class can no longer afford, even though everybody's in a great mood, and even though we got great economic recovery going on and economic growth, seven things a middle class can no longer afford.
+Seven things the middle class can no longer afford, even though everybody's in a great mood, and even though we got great economic recovery going on and economic growth, seven things the middle class can no longer afford.

-Uh coseted children growing up unable to cope with failure.
+Cossetted children growing up unable to cope with failure.

 Parents are being too protective of their children, according to research.

-This this great piece.
+This great piece.

 New York Times.

-It's perfectly normal, and let's take a look at this societal change that's taking place.
+And let's take a look at this societal change that's taking place.

 Men aren't working.